Into the White: Actual events

 The two German survivors—Hauptmann Schopis and mechanic Joseph Auchtor—were taken over the mountains to Stryn as prisoners.
 Later they were sent to Britain and on to a prison camp in Canada, where they remained until 1947.
 The German tail gunner Hans Hauck was given a memorial stone which still stands near the Grotli Hotel.
-Strunk was initially buried in Skjåk cemetery, then later transferred to the war cemetery in Trondheim.
+Strunk was initially buried in the Skjåk Church cemetery, then later transferred to the war cemetery in Trondheim.

 The British had some difficulty in convincing the Norwegians of their nationality until they showed the tailor's label on their uniforms and found a British half-crown coin.
 By sheer coincidence the commander of the Norwegian patrol turned out to be a brother-in-law of a friend of Captain Partridge.
 The two freed British airmen hiked into Ålesund, which was being defended by Royal Marines under heavy Luftwaffe bombing.
 As the destroyer scheduled to evacuate the British force failed to arrive, they commandeered a car and drove to the port of Åndalsnes, where they were eventually returned to the United Kingdom by the cruiser HMS Manchester.

 Captain Partridge and Lieutenant Bostock took part in the attempt to sink the German battleship Scharnhorst on 13 June 1940.
 Partridge was shot down near Stallvik in the Trondheimsfjord and captured by German troops.
 Lieutenant Bostock was killed in another Blackburn Skua on the same raid.

 Both the German pilot Horst Schopis and the British pilot R.T.
 Partridge wrote books about their experiences before, during and after the war, entitled Luftkampfgegner wurden Freunde and Operation Skua.

-In 1974, the original L2940 was recovered from Breidalsvatnet lake near Grotli in Skjåk municipality and the wreck is on display at the Fleet Air Arm Museum in Yeovilton.
+In 1974, the original L2940 was recovered from Breidalsvatnet lake near Grotli in Skjåk Municipality and the wreck is on display at the Fleet Air Arm Museum in Yeovilton.
 The original Heinkel wreck remains in the mountains at Grotli around 1,000 metres above sea level, left untouched in the snow.

 In 1974 and 2004, Horst Schopis visited Grotli, but died in 2011 at 99 years of age, one year before the film's release.
 British captain R.T.
 Partridge visited Grotli in 1974 and died in 1990.